xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Get the error code of the linear track
+Note:
+    1. only available if firmware_version >= 1.8.0

 :return: tuple((code, error)) only when code is 0, the returned result is correct.
     code:  See the API code documentation for details.